olvb/colorcrush/README.md

 Octrees are used in color quantization to divide the image color space into nested clusters.
 The deepest clusters are the leaves and they represent only one color.
 The upper nodes represent the average color of their children, taking into account the pixel count of each color.
 The octree is reduced until the desired number of color is reached, the remaining leaves forming the palette colors.

 The method used to decide in which order to the octree is roughly the one described in [this imagemagick document][1].
 An error value is assigned to each node, and using heap sort, nodes with higher error values are folded in priority.
-The error value of a node is the sum of the difference between its average color and its children's colors (which is itself an average color unless they are leaves).
-The difference between two colors is evaluated as the sum of the squares of the difference between each channel, weighted by rough YUV-ish coefficients (which yields smoother images).
+The error value of a node is the sum of the difference between its average color and the color of its children (themselves also being average colors unless they are leaves).
+The difference between two colors is evaluated to the sum of squared differences between each channel, weighted by rough YUV-ish coefficients.

 [1]: https://www.imagemagick.org/script/quantize.php

 ## Dithering

 Dithering uses an error-diffusion [Floyd Steinberg matrix][2].
 When applied, instead of browsing the (post-reduction) octree to find the palette color matching an original color, the original color must be compared to each color in the palette in order to find the closest match, using the same color difference formula described previously.
-This is because error diffusion will create new pixel values not part of the original, ie new colors that may not belong to any of the clusters in the octree.
+This is because error diffusion will create new pixel values not included in the original image, ie new colors that may not belong to any of the clusters in the octree.

 Note that even without using dither, looking for the closest palette color would yield better results than browsing the octree.
 The downside of this method is a major slowdown, as what was before a 8-step operation (the maximum depth of the octree) performed on each pixel becomes a 256-step operation.